vishal-1344/lisa/README.md

 ## Optional Self-Governing Extensions (v2.x)

-In highly stochastic environments, always-on adaptation can waste plasticity on noise, while overly slow adaptation can fail under genuine drift.
-LISA optionally adds two *bounded modulators* that regulate **how much** and **when** the slow update runs — without changing the underlying Lyapunov direction.
+In highly stochastic environments, always on adaptation can waste plasticity on noise, while overly slow adaptation can fail under genuine drift.
+LISA optionally adds two *bounded modulators* that regulate **how much** and **when** the slow update runs without changing the underlying Lyapunov direction.

 ### A) Perceptual Gravity (State-Dependent Timescale Dilation)